-In 2010, Brett returned to Melbourne and returned to work at Lemac Film and Digital, taking on a role that involved camera assisting, shooting, editing, testing, content creation, training, marketing, and much more.
+In 2010, Brett returned to Melbourne and returned to work at Lemac Film and Digital.
+He took on a role that involved camera assisting, shooting, editing, testing, content creation, training, marketing, and much more.
 After a few years in Melbourne, he made the foray into the world of freelance video production.

-We caught up with Brett recently to learn more how he has reached the point where he gets to choose his work and manages to create such stunning material:
+We caught up with Brett recently to learn more about his journey.
+In particular, we wanted to discover how he has reached the point where he gets to choose his work and manages to create such stunning material:

-Brett: Strangely, yes.
-An obsession with film has been one of those attributes that defined me since childhood, I don’t know why, but it’s well and truly ingrained.
+Strangely, yes.
+An obsession with film has been one of those attributes that defined me since childhood.
+I don’t know why, but it’s well and truly ingrained.
 That, and climbing.

-Brett: Having the confidence and self-assurance to keep going when you often feel like others are creating much better work than you.
+Having the confidence and self-assurance to keep going.
+I often feel like others are creating much better work than me.

-Brett: I’ve never seen shooting anything as a hobby, I always treated the work professionally, even if it was unpaid, and eventually, somehow over time, it evolved.
+I’ve never seen shooting anything as a hobby.
+I always treated the work professionally, even if it was unpaid.
+Eventually, somehow over time, it evolved.
 It’s still evolving.